The Christopherus Science Curriculum

 Our Christopherus earth science materials cover geology and the structure of the earth; the weather; biomes; and evolution.

-By spring 2018 we will strive to bring out A Year Of Astronomy; and Chemistry One (based on the four elements, picking up from themes developed in past years in the Christopherus curriculum and complete with experiments one can do at home).
+By winter 2018 we will strive to bring out A Year Of Astronomy; and Chemistry One (based on the four elements, picking up from themes developed in past years in the Christopherus curriculum and complete with experiments one can do at home).
 Chemistry One will be accompanied by a teaching video showing how to do the various experiments.

 What is important is that these publications are sequential—that is why I am writing them all at one time—so that they fit together and reference one another.
 If any subject needs to be approached in a holistic way, surely it is science!
 It can be very daunting to know what to put in which publication because, of course, everything in science is interconnected – that’s part of the point!

 Your child needs to have worked his way through Physics before Earth Science and Earth Science before working with A Year of Astronomy.
 Chemistry One builds on themes developed in the sections on geology, soil, water, and weather and therefore needs to be done after Earth Science as well.
-Chemistry Two (hopefully ready by 2019) will build on Chemistry One.
+Chemistry Two (hopefully ready in 2019) will build on Chemistry One.